yoyowallet/django-idempotency-key/README.md

 (object) request.idempotency_key_response
 ```

-By default `idempotency_key_response` will return a Response object
+`idempotency_key_response` will always return a Response object if set.

 ## Required header
 When a idempotnecy key is enabled on a view function the calling client must specify a unique key in the headers called HTTP_IDEMPOTENCY_KEY.
 If this is missing then a 400 BAD RESPONSE is returned.